Wang Shin-lung

 Wang Shin-lung (王信龍 (Wáng Xìnlóng)) is a general officer of the Republic of China (ROC) in Taiwan.
 Born in Xincheng, Hualien, ancestry from Dinghai, Zhejiang.
-He became Commanding General of the Republic of China Army on 1 December 2016.
-He is the current Vice Minister (Armanents) of the Ministry of National Defense since 1 July 2021.
+He served as the Commanding General of the Republic of China Army from 1 December 2016 to 31 March 2019, and was the Vice Minister (Armaments) of the Ministry of National Defense from 1 July 2021 to 30 April 2023.
+Since 1 May 2023, Wang has served as a strategic advisor to the Office of the President of the Republic of China.

 Life

-Wang Shin-lung was born in rural areas of Hualien County, Taiwan.
-His father Wang, Ing-far was a veteran, after retirement, settled in Hualien.
-To support the family, he had been working temporary in the brick-making factories and wineries, and later on found a permanent job as a janitor at Xincheng Junior High School.
+Wang Shin-lung was born in a rural area of Hualien County, Taiwan.
+His father Wang, Ing-far was a veteran, who after retirement, settled in Hualien.
+To support the family, he had been working temporarily in the brick-making factories and wineries, and later on found a permanent job as a janitor at Xincheng Junior High School.
 The family was very poor.
 Wang Shin-lung graduated from Hualien private Joseph (now Haixing) Primary School, then Xincheng Junior High School and finally Hualien Engineering Electronics Polytechnic School.
 He entered the first generation (G1) of the Army College Specialist Class (1980 classes) and studied in the mechanical engineering and Army infantry department.
 After graduating from the Army College, he served as an Army officer in different posts around the country for several years, then was admitted to study at Army Infantry School, then the College of the Armed Forces (1992 classes), and the University of War (1998 Classes).
 Army Headquarters gave high evaluations on Wang Shin-lung's academic performance as "hard-working, laying solid foundation of military academy and accomplishment."
 For Wang Shin-lung's birth background concerned, when he was promoted as major general, lieutenant general and the general continuously, Hualien County Magistrate Fu, Kun-chi, Speaker Lai, Jin-kun, and Xincheng Township Mayor He, Li-tai recognized and praised him unanimously as the "Glory of Hualien."